-Ernie Minor is Vice President, Business Development for Sodexo Education in the Southeast US.
+Ernie Minor is Vice President, Senior Executive in Business Development in the Southeast US.
 Previously he was Senior Vice President, Operations for Higher Education in the mid-Atlantic states.
 Ernie has been involved with Stop Hunger efforts through Sodexo Foundation for several years, and previously served on a VA Governors’ Task Force for eliminating childhood hunger.
 Ernie brings more than 30 years’ experience in collegiate dining services, and is especially excited about FRN’s model that connects the dots – making sure food does not go to waste but is picked up and delivered to agencies that can serve to those in need.

 Nosheen is currently managing FHI 360’s Nigeria portfolio, valued over $400 million.
 She is involved with projects addressing HIV, Malaria, and Education and most recently provided programmatic and management support to the END in Africa Project, which works towards the elimination of neglected tropical diseases in West Africa.
 Nosheen has over 7 years of experience with non-profit management, focusing on capacity building, budgeting, working with diverse donors, and developing the strategic direction of programs.
 Nosheen holds a Masters in International Development from the University of Pittsburgh.
 She is excited to support Food Recovery Network and join the movement against hunger and food waste.